Table of Contents

 The main difference between ovulatory and anovulatory cycles is the absence of progesterone production.
 When progesterone is not released, the effects of estradiol on endometrial growth and proliferation are not opposed.
 Therefore, the spiral arteries proliferate.
 When these spiral arteries rupture, they bleed excessively.
 This is the hallmark of the pathogenesis of DUB.

 - No progesterone secretion and unopposed estrogen

 Clinical Presentation of DUB

 A detailed history and physical examination are indispensable in the diagnosis of DUB and in excluding organic causes of abnormal uterine bleeding.
-Always exclude the pregnancy first.
-The possibility of an ectopic pregnancy or a miscarriage should be always addressed in sexually active adolescents.
+Always exclude pregnancy first.
+The possibility of an ectopic pregnancy or a miscarriage should always be addressed in sexually active adolescents.

 - Age of menarche

 - Sexual activity/contraception use

 - Medications that affect hemostasis of HPO axis.

 - Associated symptoms: dizziness, fatigue